MicrosoftDocs/ATADocs/ATPDocs/lateral-movement-alerts.md

 To learn more about how to understand the structure, and common components of all [!INCLUDE [Product short](includes/product-short.md)] security alerts, see [Understanding security alerts](understanding-security-alerts.md).
 For information about **True positive (TP)**, **Benign true positive (B-TP)**, and **False positive (FP)**, see [security alert classifications](understanding-security-alerts.md#security-alert-classifications).

+Lateral Movement consists of techniques that adversaries use to enter and control remote systems on a network.
+Following through on their primary objective often requires exploring the network to find their target and subsequently gaining access to it.
+Reaching their objective often involves pivoting through multiple systems and accounts to gain.
+Adversaries might install their own remote access tools to accomplish Lateral Movement or use legitimate credentials with native network and operating system tools, which may be stealthier.
+Microsoft Defender for Identity can cover different passing attacks (pass the ticket, pass the hash, etc.) or other exploitations against the domain controller, like PrintNightmare or remote code execution.

 ## Suspected exploitation attempt on Windows Print Spooler service (external ID 2415)

 **Description**